 PlayStation 2, PlayStation 3, Xbox 360, Wii, DS, PSP, PC – 2008

-The name Starkiller will likely carry different meaning after The Force Awakens hits theaters, but for people playing video games in 2008, Starkiller equated to a level of Star Wars craziness we never thought we would see.
+The name Starkiller likely carries a different meaning for you after The Force Awakens, but for people playing video games in 2008, Starkiller equated to a level of Star Wars craziness we never thought we would see.
 And if George Lucas truly cared about consistency in Star Wars canon, we probably shouldn't have.

 The Force Unleashed’s first level shows Darth Vader in his prime on Kashyyyk, cutting down and force-choking Wookiees with the ruthlessness we always heard about but never saw on the big screen.
 This powerful beginning gives way to a new character named Starkiller, who serves as Vader’s secret apprentice and is tasked to kill the last of the Jedi.
 When the Emperor catches wind of Starkiller, Vader is forced to kill his acolyte, but he doesn’t have the heart to see it through.

 Starkiller is now an outcast, searching for meaning in the universe.
 Although fully trained in the ways of the dark side, he eventually embraces the light and is proficient in both sides of the Force.
 His knowledge of light and dark arts makes him one of the most powerful Jedi in Star Wars.
 His skills are harnessed by LucasArts in a satisfying gameplay package that walks a fine line between being badass (cutting an AT-ST in half) and absurd (Force yanking a Star Destroyer out of orbit).
 As exaggerated as the action can be, The Force Unleashed controls exceptionally well, and delivers a wild ride for Star Wars fans.